sathomas/jsDataV.is/src/text/ch7/02-graph.md

 });
 ```

-Along with a bit of CSS styling to emphasize the selected circles and lines, this code results in the interactive visualization of NEXTFIGURENUMBER.
+Along with a bit of <span class="smcp">CSS</span> styling to emphasize the selected circles and lines, this code results in the interactive visualization of NEXTFIGURENUMBER.

 <style>
 #figure3 circle, #figure3 line { cursor: pointer; }